browserengineering/book/book/chrome.md

         # ...
 ```

+Let's also make `draw` not clear the screen.
+That should be the
+`Browser`'s job.

 Now let's turn to the `Browser` class.
-Let's store a list of tabs and
+It has to store a list of tabs
-an index into it for the active tab:
+and an index into that list for the active tab:

 ``` {.python}
 class Browser: